pleteneva/Lego_segmentation/README.md

 Using:
 PyTorch Lightning framework

-PSPNet with ResNext101-32x8d (pretrained on the imagenet) as a backbone, implementation by segmentation_model_pytorch Metric - IoU, loss - soft dice
+PSPNet with ResNext101-32x8d (pretrained on the imagenet) as a backbone (segmentation_model_pytorch)

+Metric - IoU, loss - soft dice